shishirdeshmukh/ToDoList/README.md

 # React To-Do List App

 This is a simple to-do list application built using React.
-It allows users to add,  and delete tasks
+It allows users to add,   delete tasks and mark completed tasks

 ## Features